Syria Christmas Tour

 Price of the tour includes accommodation in a twin room.

-If you are a solo traveler, you will be sharing the room with another like-minded traveler from the group.
-We always try to group people of same gender and age together but note that this won’t always be the case.
+We always try to group people of the same gender and age together but note that this won’t always be the case.
 Moreover, in the hypothetical case there weren’t perfect pairs, one of the rooms would be a triple room.

-If you wanted to have your own single room, you will have to pay an additional €200.
+If you wanted to have your own single room, you will have to pay an additional €300.

 How to get a visa?

 In order to come to Syria, you must first obtain a security clearance (Letter of Invitation).
+We will take care of that, so you don’t need to visit the embassy.

 Where does the trip start from?